Homework 6: OOP, Linked Lists

 Q4: Mutable Mapping

-Construct Check: The last doctest of this question ensures that you do not create new linked lists.
-If you are failing this doctest, ensure that you are not creating link lists by calling the constructor, i.e.
+Construct Check: The final test case for this problem checks that your function does not create any new linked lists.
+If you are failing this doctest, make sure that you are not creating link lists by calling the constructor, i.e.

 s = Link(1)

-"""Mutates a deep link lnk by replacing each item found with the
+"""Mutates a deep link s by replacing each item found with the

 result of calling func on the item.
 Does NOT create new Links (so